hendrik-schulte/UnityEnhanced/StateMachine/README.md

 > Right click in your Project Window > Create > State Machine > State
 - Add one of the components described below to the GameObject you wish to be controlled by the state.
 - Add a reference to the states the component should be active in to the *Active States* list of the component.
-- *[Optional]*: Mark one of the states as initial state to define wich state the application starts in.
+- *[Optional]*: Mark one of the states as initial state to define which state the application starts in.
 > You do this by clicking a state asset and click the *Set Initial State* button.

 ### [StateListener](Core/StateListener.cs)